ClareJolly/slackbot-randomiser/README.md

 # Randomiser SlackBot

-For the moment just sends a basic message but this will eventually do more
+For the moment just sends a basic message with a random name but this will eventually do more

 ## Setup (so far - will change once fully working)